lucyfarnik/starc/README.md

 ## How to navigate this clusterfuck of a repo
 As you may have guessed from, like, everything, this is a work in progress.
-All the actual code is either directly in the root directory or in the `distance` directory.
+All the actual code is directly in the root directory.
 The `tests` directory, unsurprisingly, contains racoons that will bite you if you stare at them for too long (and maybe some tests too idk).
 Directories that start with __ (double underscore) are for storing ancient scrolls that were useful once upon a time, and when the ravens return to Erebor